Villa Karaway Guest Arrival Information

 Our property manager is Enriqué Perez.
 He has been with us since 2001 and can be reached via his home, 293-6832 or on his cell phone at 044-322-429-8227 (email:firstname.lastname@example.org).
 Please call him if anything needs attention.
 He can be incredibly helpful for any activities during your stay in Puerto Vallarta, including real estate shopping!

-Our maid's name is Gloria.
-She is a wonderful, extremely hard worker who has been with us since the beginning of Villa Karaway in 1999.
+Our maid's name is Ana.
+She is a wonderful, extremely hard worker who started with us in 2021 but has been our backup maid and a maid for the condo building that we are attached to.
+She knows the villa very well.
 Her duties include cleaning the entire villa and keeping your towels clean and dry.
-She reports to work about 9 am and will let herself in.
-Gloria is dependable and trustworthy.
-Bed sheets will only be cleaned once per week, unless they become dirty sooner.
-Gloria usually goes home around 5.
+She reports to work around 9 am and will let herself in.
+Ana is dependable and trustworthy.
+Bed sheets will only be cleaned once per week, unless they become dirty sooner or you ask for them to be cleaned.
+Ana usually goes home around 5.

 ELBA - The Villa Chef